Sommaire

 Engraving of Castle Hill, Filleigh, Devon

-Hugh Fortescue, 1st Earl Clinton, 14th Baron Clinton (1696–1751),
+built by Hugh Fortescue, 1st Earl Clinton, 14th Baron Clinton (1696–1751),

 whose arms (Fortescue quartering Clinton) are shown at top right.